 The Osher Lifelong Learning Institute (OLLI) at UNCA is the “Center for Creative Retirement” in WNC.
 Many people join to take classes, but there are opportunities to advocate on issues that are important to seniors.
 OLLI’s Civic Engagement Committee “seeks to identify, define and develop a sustainable plan of action which addresses signature social issues in Greater Asheville that engage and provide a significant volunteer experience among the OLLI membership community.”

 AARP NC in the Mountain Region serves Western North Carolina through advocacy and community outreach efforts and volunteerism.
 AARP is a nonprofit, nonpartisan, social welfare organization with a membership of 1.2 million in NC and a total of nearly 38 million nationwide.
 AARP helps people turn their goals and dreams into real possibilities, strengthens communities and fights for the issues that matter most to families — such as health care, employment and income security, and protection from financial abuse.
 AARP NC in the Mountain Region provides advocacy on local, state and federal public policy issues that impact the 50 year+ population.
+On the federal level, you can find opportunities to affect public policy on those elder issues at this website.

 Get involved: Contact Deborah Wagner, Advocacy and Public Policy Volunteer Advisor, at firstname.lastname@example.org, (248) 895-7452.